opendatahub-io/opendatahub.io/src/content/blog/2023-07-24-odh-operator-v2.0-blog.md

 ---
 type: blog
 author: VaishnaviHire
-title: "Exploring the DataScienceCluster: A New Custom Resource in OpenDataHub(incubation)"
+title: "Exploring the DataScienceCluster: A New Custom Resource in OpenDataHub(beta release)"
 preview: ODH is now incubating a new version(v2.0.0) of Operator
-date: 2023-07-24
+date: 2023-09-27
 categories: features, release, documentation
 featured: true
 ---

-Starting with ODH 1.8, we are excited to announce a new version of our OpenDataHub operator(v2.0.0) that introduces a custom resource called **DataScienceCluster**.
-This is an **alpha release** exclusively available on the “fast” channel and subject to evolve continuously.
+Starting with ODH 1.8, we are excited to announce a new version of our OpenDataHub operator(v2.x) that introduces a custom resource called **DataScienceCluster**.
+This is a **beta release** exclusively available on the “fast” channel and subject to evolve continuously.

 ## Introducing DataScienceCluster

 The DataScienceCluster custom resource allows fine-grained control over various data science components deployed within your ODH Deployment.
 It encapsulates various data science applications managed through Kustomize deployments.
-With this custom resource, you can **enable** and **disable** any of the integrated components at any time, thereby giving you control over your data science environment.
+With this custom resource, you can set a **managementState** any of the integrated components at any time, thereby giving you control over your data science environment.
 Every core component provided by ODH is currently exposed by the DataScienceCluster.